andrew/ultimate-awesome/README.md

 - [awesome-gitbook-alternatives](https://github.com/furudo-erika/awesome-gitbook-alternatives) - A Curated List of Awesome Gitbook Alternatives.
 - [awesome-smbx](https://github.com/GabrielKiesshau/awesome-smbx) - A list of awesome smbx content.
 - [awesome-python](https://github.com/GaryChen66/awesome-python) - Python API.
-- [awesome-french](https://github.com/gbroques/awesome-french) - A curated repository of resources for learning French. 🇫🇷.
 - [awesome-mruby](https://github.com/gdwrd/awesome-mruby) - 🕶  A curated list of awesome MRuby frameworks, libraries and software.
 - [awesome-slam-fork-](https://github.com/GeekLiB/awesome-slam-fork-) - A curated list of awesome SLAM tutorials, projects and communities.
 - [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
 Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.